-115 minutes in 2 sections: No calculator allowed on the first section.
+115 minutes in two sections: 5 questions (No calculator allowed) and 41 questions (calculator allowed).
 Students may use a TI-30XS calculator or the built-in virtual calculator in the second section.

 Is there a good detailed content breakdown for the focus of the GED Math? (ie, a relatively exhaustive list of topics students might see and each topic's relative % of the material).